dewetblomerus/dewetblomerus.github.io/_posts/2022-01-30-testing-elixir-book.md

 ### Surprises

 I struggled with motivation to get through the end of the book.
-Maybe that was just personal motivation for technical learning waning, I am at a place where I know enough theory to get a lot done without learning more theory.
+Maybe that was just personal motivation for technical learning waning, I am at a place where I know enough technical content to get all my needed testing done without learning more about Elixir testing.
 My other guess about why I struggled to get through it is because ExUnit is a fairly basic tool, so a 230 page book ends up with a lot of explanations for why best practices exist, it's good to know, but not terribly exciting.
 If I had more junior engineers at work asking questions about why we test how we test, I might have appreciated this a lot more.

 ### Should you read it?